 Filled with empty calories and ultra-processed, fast food may increase the risk of obesity and cancer.
 While fast-food chains have ostensibly been trying to offer more healthful options, a new study finds that the health impact of their menus has not improved — to the contrary, in fact.

-Data from the Centers for Disease Control and Prevention (CDC) indicate that, between 2013 and 2016, 36.6 percent of adults in the United States ate fast food on any given day.
+Data from the Centers for Disease Control and Prevention (CDC) indicate that, between 2013 and 2016,

 Moreover, according to a study conducted by University of Connecticut researchers in 2018, around 74 percent of parents purchase unhealthful foods for their children in fast-food restaurants.